 Sign up for our monthly Advocacy Newsletter.

-Second Harvest works to educate the public and policy-makers on the causes and consequences of hunger and about food and nutrition support programs.
+Second Harvest works to educate the general public, community leaders and policy-makers on the causes and consequences of hunger as well as about food and nutrition programs.

-Second Harvest works to enhance and accelerate policies that impact hunger to enhance and accelerate policies that impact hunger to strengthen the safety net and improve outcomes for low-income individuals.
+Second Harvest works to enhance and accelerate policies that impact hunger to strengthen the safety net and improve outcomes for low-income individuals.

 The Supplemental Nutrition Assistance Program (SNAP)

-SNAP is the nation’s largest hunger-relief program that puts food back into the hands of more than 350,000 Central Floridian households.
+SNAP is the nation’s largest hunger-relief program that puts food into the hands of more than 350,000 Central Florida households.
 SNAP provides access to nutritious food for low-income families, seniors, veterans and persons with disabilities.
 Find out more about it here.

 Interested in getting involved?
 Please contact: